Who Profits From Short Sales?

 Who Makes a Profit on a Short Sale?

+Everybody under the sun will make money on a short sale except the seller.
 The following parties benefit from a short sale transaction:

-- Tax consultants and CPAs profit from a short sale.
-Sellers of short sales should always seek tax advice before entering into a contract to sell on a short sale.
+- Tax consultants and CPAs: Sellers of short sales should always seek tax advice before entering into a contract.
 There could be tax ramifications due to debt forgiveness.
+These professionals are paid.

-- The new lender makes a profit on a short sale.
-The new lender makes money because a new loan generates new business and new revenue.
+- The new lender: The new lender makes money because a new loan generates new business and new revenue.
 A new loan pays the underwriter and loan processor as well.